 Can We Give This a Few Weeks’ Try to See How It Works?

 The short answer is no. The long answer is that you must commit yourself and your child to one full year of instruction and practice, unless there is an extended illness or you move from the community.
-This is for the protection of your child.
 Children have infinite diligence in repetitive, slow, steady development; adults are more easily bored and impatient.
 It is our experience that when parents complain that there child is becoming bored, it’s often the parent who is becoming bored and this feeling is easily absorbed by the child.
-Your year of commitment to this program will insure your child of receiving every possible opportunity for success
+Your year of commitment to this program will ensure your child of receiving every possible opportunity for success

 Some of you may think that because the Suzuki Method places so much emphasis on beginning as early as possible that your 10 or 12 year old is too old to begin studying an instrument.
 This is not the case.